vanhoefm/fragattacks/research/README.md

   which can be useful in case there is a small delay between completion of the handshake and installing the negotiated key.

+- Overall it can be tedious to test if a device is vulnerable to cache attacks.
+Therefore I also recommend to perform a code audit to check if fragments stay in the memory after disassociating or deauthenticating from a network or after reassociating (this can also be dynamically checking using debug prints).
+If fragments stay in memory, you should consider this as a risk, even if it's unknown whether it can be exploited.
+This is similar to knowing an implementation has a buffer overflow but not (yet) knowing how to exploit it.

 <a id="id-test-nonconsec"></a>
 ## 7.5.
 Non-consecutive PNs attack (§6.2 -- CVE-2020-26146)